The Hundred: Alana King becomes first woman to take hat-trick in competition as Trent Rockets beat Manchester Originals

 Lee - who had smashed the first ball of the innings, bowled by Katherine Brunt, for six - fell to a superb one-handed catch from Sarah Glenn as the fielder backpedalled from mid-off, while Dottin sliced the impressive King to short third.

-Dottin (2-21 from 20 balls) led a fine bowling performance from Originals earlier in the day - but King was the star by the end of it as Rockets ran out handsome winners in Manchester, with Kathryn Bryce (2-2 from 12 balls) and Glenn (2-14 from 20) also impressing for the visitors.
+Dottin (2-21 from 20 balls) led a fine bowling performance from Originals earlier in the day - but King was the star by the end of it as Rockets ran out handsome winners in Manchester, with Kathryn Bryce (2-2 from 12 balls) and Glenn (2-14 from 20) also impressing for the visitors and King capping her display with a diving catch to remove Ami Campbell (13).

-Hero of the Match, Alana King: I hope Shane Warne is proud

 King said: "The hat-trick is pretty special.
-I hope [Shane Warne] is looking down and is pretty proud.
+I hope [Shane Warne] is looking down and is pretty proud I spun it a bit.
 That's my first hat-trick.
 Not even in juniors did I take one.
 My first hat-trick at Old Trafford, I couldn't have written it.

 "Will I get my name up here at Old Trafford?
 That would be brilliant.
 Hopefully right next to Warnie.
 He took poles for fun here.